 AI is evolving at the speed of light.
 While no one knows exactly where it will go, our prediction is that it will become a really powerful Research Assistant—transcribing, taking notes, tagging data, and overall helping you discover insights 10x faster.

 We don’t think AI will be replacing people in the research process because at the end of the day, generating insights and understanding how they apply to your business is a subjective, human process.
+But that doesn’t mean AI can’t help you distill large amounts of data generated by research quickly and efficiently.

 Given the speed of change, it's important for UX researchers to stay informed about the latest tools, techniques, and best practices.
-Do NOT make the mistake of ignoring AI because you’re afraid or skeptical of it.
+Do NOT make the mistake of ignoring AI because you’re afraid or sceptical of it.

 Make sure you keep your finger on the pulse of AI: